Arnold von Winkelried: Historicity

-This is the only candidate on record for a possible identification of Winkelried with a historical character.
+This is the only candidate on record for a possible identification of Winkelried with an historical character.

 Liebenau supposes that because this Erni signed as the last of five witnesses, after one Hans Winkelried, he was presumably still a young man at this time, which would make him of mature age at the date of the battle.

 He further reasons that the fact that this Erni is absent from record during the 1370s, while Hans is repeatedly seen as a witness, might indicate that during this time the young Erni was abroad in foreign service.

 The same name Erni Winkelried however resurfaces on a document dated 29 September 1389, after the battle.